gitlabhq/gitlabhq/doc/integration/omniauth.md

 ## Initial OmniAuth Configuration

 Before configuring individual OmniAuth providers there are a few global settings that are in common for all providers that we need to consider.

 - Omniauth needs to be enabled, see details below for example.
-- `allow_single_sign_on` defaults to `false`.
+- `allow_single_sign_on` allows you to specify the providers you want to allow to automatically create an account.
+It defaults to `false`.
 If `false` users must be created manually or they will not be able to sign in via OmniAuth.
 - `block_auto_created_users` defaults to `true`.
 If `true` auto created users will be blocked by default and will have to be unblocked by an administrator before they are able to sign in.
-- **Note:** If you set `allow_single_sign_on` to `true` and `block_auto_created_users` to `false` please be aware that any user on the Internet will be able to successfully sign in to your GitLab without administrative approval.
+- **Note:** If you set `block_auto_created_users` to `false`, make sure to only define providers under `allow_single_sign_on` that you are able to control, like SAML, Shibboleth, Crowd or Google, or set it to `false` otherwise any user on the Internet will be able to successfully sign in to your GitLab without administrative approval.

-If you want to change these settings:
+To change these settings:

 * **For omnibus package**